johngardinerrovers/jgrtrees/index.md

 # 1st Glen Iris Scouts
 ## Christmas Trees

 Get ready for Christmas this December with a Christmas Tree from 1st Glen Iris Scout Group.
 Our trees are freshly cut Saturday and Sunday mornings from local farms, and brought to Glen Iris for your convenience.
 Come on down and get one of our premium trees (or two!) to add a bit of Scouty magic to your home this Christmas!

-<a class='btn btn-block btn-lg btn-primary' href='https://www.trybooking.com/ZCHK'>Click to pre-order your tree today!</a>
+<a class='btn btn-block btn-lg btn-primary' href='https://www.trybooking.com/book/event?eid=565287'>Click to pre-order your tree today!</a>

 Come find us at 1st Glen Iris Scout Hall, Ferndale Park, 101 Glen Iris Road, Glen Iris ([map](//goo.gl/maps/sYDCt)) between 9:30am and 3pm on:

-*   1st of December 2018 - Saturday
+*   30th November 2019 - Saturday
-*   2nd of December 2018 - Sunday
+*   1st of December 2019 - Sunday
-*   8th of December 2018 - Saturday
+*   7th of December 2019 - Saturday
-*   9th of December 2018 - Sunday
+*   8th of December 2019 - Sunday
-*   15th of December 2018 - Saturday
+*   14th of December 2019 - Saturday
-*   16th of December 2018 - Sunday
+*   15th of December 2019 - Sunday

 Trees sizes available:
 *   small - $60